MutugiD/MutugiD/README.md

 I’m interested in data anaytics, data science and ML projects.

-Strong languages: Python and its derivatives (Tensorflow) 🌱 I’m currently learning MLOPs and end-to-end pipeline developments.
+Strong languages: Python and its derivatives (Tensorflow)

+🌱 I’m currently learning MLOPs and end-to-end pipeline developments.

-💞️ I’m looking to collaborate on ML ecosystem projects
+💞️ I’m looking to collaborate on various data-driven projects